AndersenLab/cbriggsae_anthelmintic_drc/tables/README.md

 Heritability calculations at effective concentration
 - `Table_7.csv`
 Broad-sense and narrow-sense heritability calculations on filtered data set (only wells greater than or equal to 5)
+- `Table_8.csv`
+Heritability calculations at effective concentration on filtered data set (only wells greater than or equal to 5)